Wednesday, December 19, 2012

 Prizes!
 Tips from my hot writing group!

-So, I'm bringing the big guns to this class.
+As before, I'm bringing the big guns to this class.
 You will not be disappointed.
 Not only am I gonna pack it with lectures that will give you insight into what makes dialogue sing, but there will be deconstruction.
 Evisceration.
 Good times aplenty!

 And not only that.